-Step 1) 10-mL samples of each were obtained from five different regions in a wastewater pool, mixed in a 100-mL beaker, and then stirred for 5 minutes using a magnetic stirrer.
+Step 1) Five samples of 10 mL (each) were obtained from different regions of a wastewater pool, mixed together in a 100 mL beaker, and then stirred for 5 minutes using a magnetic stirrer.

-Step 2) 10-mL of sample solution was taken from the 100-mL beaker and 142 mg of $\mathrm{Na_2SO_4}$ was added while stirring, followed by transfer to a three-electrode cell as seen in Figure 1a.
+Step 2) 10 mL of sample solution was taken from the 100 mL beaker (from step 1) and 142 mg of $Na_2SO_4$ was added while stirring, followed by transfer to a three-electrode cell as seen in Figure 1a.
 In this electrochemical cell, Pt wire, Ag/AgCl (3 M KCl), and Pt foil served as the working, reference, and counter electrodes, respectively.

 Step 3) These electrodes were connected to a potentiostat and a constant potential of -0.50 V vs. Ag/AgCl for 14 minutes was applied as seen in Figure 1b (horizontal line).
-It is assumed that 14 min. is sufficient to complete the expected electrochemical reactions.
+It is assumed that 14 min is sufficient to complete the expected electrochemical reactions.

-Figure 1. a) Electrochemical cell design; 1) Working electrode (Pt wire), 2) reference electrode (Ag/AgCl, 3M KCl), 3) counter electrode (Pt foil), 4) cell tap, 5) electrochemical cell, 6) 10-mL of sample solution. b) Potential change of working electrode as a function of time. y-axis: potential/V vs Ag/AgCl, x-axis: time/min.
+Figure 1a) (left image) Electrochemical cell design; 1) Working electrode (Pt wire); 2) reference electrode (Ag/AgCl, 3M KCl); 3) counter electrode (Pt foil); 4) cell cover; 5) electrochemical cell; 6) 10 mL of sample solution.

+Figure 1b) (right image) Potential change of working electrode as a function of time. y-axis: potential/V vs Aq/AqCl, x-axis: time/min.

-Step 4) The electrodes were rinsed with distilled water, placed into another electrochemical cell including 10-mL of 0.1 M $\rm H_2SO_4$ solution, and potential was scanned between -0.50 and +0.50 V as seen in Figure 1b (downward sloping line in 2 min.).
-Current vs. potential data for this step are presented in Figure 2a, which is like an excellent view of Mount Ararat (Ağrı Dağı), the highest mountain in Turkey (Figure 2b).
+Step 4) The electrodes were rinsed with distilled water, placed into another electrochemical cell including 10 mL of 0.1 M $H_2SO_4$ solution, and potential was scanned between -0.50 and +0.50 V as seen in Figure 1b (downward sloping line in 2 min, between 14 min and 16 min).

+Current vs. potential data for this step are presented in Figure 2a, which looks like an excellent view of Mount Ararat (Ağrı Dağı), the highest mountain in Turkey (Figure 2b).

-Figure 2. a) Potential scan of the working electrode as a function of current in 0.1 M $H_2SO_4$ solution after keeping it constant at a potential of -0.50 V in 10-mL of wastewater sample as seen in Figure 1b (horizontal line). y-axis: current/ $\mu$ A, x-axis: potential/V vs Ag/AgCl, b) A view of Great and Little Ararat peaks.
+Figure 2a) Plot of current vs. potential obtained in a 0.1 M $H_2SO_4$ solution, for a working electrode that was previously held at a constant potential of -0.50 V for 14 minutes in the 10 mL wastewater sample, as seen in Figure 1b (horizontal line).

+y-axis: current/ $\mu$ A, x-axis: potential/V vs Ag/AgCl.

+Figure 2b) A view of Great and Little Ararat peaks.

-Step 5) Another 10-mL of the sample solution prepared in step 1 was taken and the processes explained in steps 2 and 3 were applied in that order.
-The electrodes were rinsed with distilled water and placed into 10-mL of 0.1 M $\rm H_2SO_4$ solution.
+Step 5) Another 10 mL of the sample solution prepared in step 1 was taken and the processes explained in steps 2 and 3 were applied in the same order.
+The electrodes were rinsed with distilled water and placed into 10 mL of 0.1 M $H_2SO_4$ solution.
 Then the potential of the working electrode was kept constant at +0.05 V for 14 min.
 It is assumed that 14 minutes is sufficient to complete the expected electrochemical reactions.

-Step 6) After step 5 was performed, the solution in the electrochemical cell was placed in a suitable oven to evaporate at 150 °C until dry solid was obtained.
+Step 6) After step 5 was performed, the solution in the electrochemical cell was placed in a suitable oven for evaporation at 150 °C until dry solid was obtained.

-Step 7) 5-mL of ethylenediaminetetraacetic acid (EDTA, $H_4$ Y) (Figure 3) solution was added to the solid obtained in step 6 and it was shaken to dissolve.
-It is known that 1-mL of EDTA solution is equivalent to 3.85 mg/mL BaCO3.
+Step 7) 5 mL of ethylenediaminetetraacetic acid (EDTA, $H_4Y$ ) (Figure 3) solution was added to the solid obtained in step 6 and it was shaken untill everything dissolved.
+It is known that 1 mL of EDTA solution is equivalent to 3.85 mg $BaCO_3$ .

 Then, pH of the solution was adjusted to 10.0.
 Excess EDTA was titrated with standard 0.0010 M Ni(NO3)2 solution and it was observed that 95.60 mL of Ni(NO3)2 solution was consumed up to the endpoint.